IldarMinaev/my-notes/PoC/TestApps/robot-shop_installation.md

 ```shell
 kubectl patch deploy web -n robot-shop -p '{"spec": {"template":{"metadata":{"annotations":{"instrumentation.opentelemetry.io/inject-nginx": "true"}}}} }'
 ```
+Currentrly autoinstrumentation for nginx works with the following versions of nginx:
+- ghcr.io/open-telemetry/opentelemetry-operator/autoinstrumentation-apache-httpd:1.0.3: 1.22.0, 1.23.1, 1.23.1
+- ghcr.io/open-telemetry/opentelemetry-operator/autoinstrumentation-apache-httpd:1.0.4: 1.24.0, 1.25.3

+As initially microservice web in robot-shop is built on base of nginx:1.21.6, it's required to rebuild the image of web:
+Navigate to web folder in robot-shop folder.
+Change Dockerfile: replace nginx:1.21.6 with nginx:1.25.3 Open rancher, navigate to Images, click on Add Image button, switch to Build, type the name of image: robotshop/rs-web:nginx-1.25.3, click Build and choose Dockerfile located in the web folder.
+After the image is succesfully built change the image in k8s for the microservice web to robotshop/rs-web:nginx-1.25.3

 #### For Node.js applications
 ```shell
 kubectl patch deploy cart -n robot-shop -p '{"spec": {"template":{"metadata":{"annotations":{"instrumentation.opentelemetry.io/inject-nodejs": "true"}}}} }'